AndrewMot/lv-challenge-2022/README.md

 5. Implement any tests you find useful to validate the functionalities

-6. Make any adjustment you need to consume the APIs, you have created or modified, from the UI
+6. Make any adjustment you need to consume the APIs you have created or modified, from the UI

 ## Bonus (optional requirements)